MediaArea/MediaConch/CheckerArchitecture.md

 ### Playback and Playback Analysis (through plugin)

-Note that the PreForma tender does not require decoding or subsequent baseband analysis or playback; however, from our experience in implementation checker design with DV Analyzer and QCTools and through discovery interviews, we've found that users are quick to require some form of playback in order to facilitate decision-making, response, and strategies for fixing.
+Note that the PREFORMA tender does not require decoding or subsequent baseband analysis or playback; however, from our experience in implementation checker design with DV Analyzer and QCTools and through discovery interviews, we've found that users are quick to require some form of playback in order to facilitate decision-making, response, and strategies for fixing.
 For instance if the implementation checker warns that the Matroska container and FFV1 codec note contradictory aspect ratios or a single FFV1 frame registers a CRC mismatch it is intuitive that the user would need to decode the video to determine which aspect ratio is correct or to assess the impact of the CRC mismatch.
 These layers can be supporting by designing a implementation checker and shell that is prepared to utilize FFmpeg as an optional plugin to enable additional analysis features and playback.
 Our overall proposal is not dependent on supporting an FFmpeg plugin but we believe that preparing a implementation checker that could support FFmpeg as an optional plugin could create a more intuitive, comprehensive, and informed user experience.

 We propose incorporating several compatible utilities into Conch to extend functionality and add immediate convenience for users.
 Each component is built as a plugin and can be replaced by a third party tool.